 - encouraging tolerance and understanding between all members of our community

-- a clear understanding that effort, kindness and good manners will be valued
+- a clear understanding that effort, kindness, courage and respect will be valued

 - developing an understanding of being responsible for oneself